Ghazi-jr/CS_Challenge_ENSI_IEEE/README.md

 To Run The Notebook :

-	* Simply Uploded To Google Colab.
+	* Simply Upload The Notebook To Google Colab.
 	* Make Sure that the execution mode is set to GPU.

 The Notebook is Devided into Sections :